 - Your YouTube channel: Subscriptions from the subscribe button on your channel page.

 - Interactive features: Subscriptions from interactive features on videos, such as end screens, or branding watermarks.

 - External: Subscriptions from videos or subscribe buttons embedded on websites other than YouTube.

 - YouTube home: Subscriptions from the YouTube home page.

-- Other YouTube channel: Subscriptions from other channels that recommend your channel or videos or from other channels that are related to your channel.
+- Other YouTube channel: Subscriptions from other channels that feature your channel.